dabba-app/dabba-dashboard-api/README.md

 * ##### Dependencies
     * [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg) - ensure it is running with the whale icon in the menubar
     * [Python 2.7](https://www.python.org/download/releases/2.7/)
+    * [MongoDB](https://www.mongodb.com/) - currently run as a docker container so standalone installation is not required
     * *virtualenv* - `pip install virtualenv`

 * ##### First Time Setup